RemiDesgrange/nivo/api/README.md

 ## Start with the api

 You'll need data from meteo france.
 Be aware that downloading the whole dataset is quite long, both for nivo data and for BRA.
-So you grab the last one if you develop (or a particular one).
+So grab the last one if you develop (or a particular one).

 ### Start the db with docker (+ the app)